 Part 2 of my New Year Soulful Home Series: We’ve covered ‘Tidying up’ in order to declutter, as well as getting very clear, which included my process for connecting with what nurtures your heart.
-Here’s the link to part 1 if you missed it…
+Now we move into ‘Making time to Dream.’
+Here’s the link to part 1 if you missed it.

-So now let’s assume you’ve cleared a space to do something new in your home.
-And I don’t want to downplay the importance of clearing that space.
+Let’s assume you’ve now cleared a space to do something new in your home.
+I don’t want to downplay the importance of clearing that space.
 Often clients invite me into their homes and ask me to tell them what they should get rid of.
 How do I know?
 It’s all residing in your heart.
 And then they ask me to tell them what they should acquire next.
 Again, this is jumping a little ahead of things.
 To make this a meaningful move, you have to take stock of what is working for you, and what is not.

 My favorite way to unlock what’s truly within one’s heart is to rifle through design magazines and make a collage – a dream board.
 I am a dream board junkie and I can tell you, they are extremely heart-stirring.
 In fact, it’s what I do every time in my Soulful Home Retreats with my attendees.
 I have vision boards all over the place.
 This one below is one of my own.

 Notice the fireplace on the lower left?
 Well, I created this board about a year ago, and I am in the process of making the house addition with the fireplace right now!
 Things not only get clear, but they come to you when you make these boards.
 But that is a topic for a later day.